 A company has no physical existence, it is merely a legal entity.
 It can only act through natural persons.
 The person acting on the company’s behalf is called a Director.
 They are professional people, hired by the company to direct its affairs.
 They can also be called – the officers of a company.

 Any person can hold the position of Director.
 Company law in India does not prescribe any qualifications for Directors.
-Therefore, an Indian company may, in its Articles, lay down qualifications for Directors.
+Therefore, the Indian companies may, in its Articles, lay down qualifications for Directors.

-Under company law, a director can be disqualified for any of the following reason:
+Under company law, a director can be disqualified for any of the following reasons:

-Once disqualified, a person is not eligible for being appointed as Director of that company, or any other company.
-This restriction is imposed for a period of 5 years.
-The Ministry of Corporate Affairs (MCA) since the year 2017 has begun strictly enforcing these provisions of Companies Act.
+Once disqualified, a person is not eligible for being appointed as Director of that company or any other company.
+This restriction is imposed for a period of five years or as the case may be.
+Since the year 2017, the Ministry of Corporate Affairs (MCA) has been strictly enforcing these provisions of the Companies Act.
 It has recently published the names of the disqualified Directors on the government website.